STFleming/EmSys_Lab2/README.md

 ### Downloading RAW data

-The visual representation on the webpage is great for inspecting our signals and debugging; however, it probably is not very accurate if we want to perform detailed measurements.
-For that reason, you can download a comma-separated variable (`.csv`) file of the data for processing in the language or spreadsheet software of your choice.
+The visual representation on the webpage is great for an overview inspection of our events and debugging; however, it probably is not very useful if we want to perform detailed measurements or processing on our data.
+For that reason, you can download a comma-separated variable (`.csv`) file of the data for processing in the language or spreadsheet software of your choice. _(In your logbook repo feel free to include links to shared google sheets pages where you have the raw data contained)_.

 To download the data, append ``.csv`` to your group name at the end of the URL you visit to view the trace data.
 See the example in the gif below

 ![](imgs/raw_data_download.gif)